open-zaak/open-zaak/docs/installation/config/openzaak_config_cli.rst

 ===========

-The command executes the list of pluggable configuration steps, and each step required specific environent variables, that should be prepared.
+The command executes the list of pluggable configuration steps, and each step has required specific environment variables, that should be prepared.
-Here is the description of all available configuration steps and the environment variables, use by each step.
+Here is the description of all available configuration steps and the environment variables, used by each step.

 Sites configuration
 ------------------------